Originn/AdvancedPortOpt/README.md

 The webapp combine the two powerful libraries with a demo account for testing purposes.
 The build webpage is where the list of stocks should be input into.
 The optimal number is between 30 - 50 stocks.
 UK listed stocks are converted from pounds to dollars using an [API](https://api.exchangerate-api.com/v4/latest/USD).

+Testing past performances and comparing models is now available.

 Passwords are encrypted in a secure database.

 I hope you will enjoy the app and find it useful!

-known issues: Testing of past performances feature should be improved.